Human Peripheral Blood Mononuclear Cells: Sourcing, Isolation, Freezing, and Thawing

 Freezing and Thawing Human PBMCs

 Researchers working with human cells can store frozen vials of isolated PBMCs for use in future assays (e.g. flow cytometry).
-To cryopreserve PBMCs, the cells are resuspended in cryopreservation medium, cooled to extremely low temperatures, then stored in the vapor phase of liquid nitrogen temperatures (below -135掳C) until needed.
-When the cells are needed, researchers can choose a more standardized option to manual thawing with ThawSTAR庐 CFT2 (Catalog #100-0650).
-Although manual thawing is effective, it is also heavily operator-dependent, and small variations can significantly impact PBMC viability, function, and experimental reproducibility.
-ThawSTAR庐 CFT2 provides researchers with a more reproducible and GMP-compliant approach to PBMC thawing鈥攊deal for applications in cell therapy, immune profiling, and multi-site studies where consistency is critical.
+To cryopreserve PBMCs, the cells are resuspended in cryopreservation medium, cooled to extremely low temperatures, then stored in the vapor phase of liquid nitrogen temperatures (below -135°C) until needed.
+When the cells need to be thawed for use, the ThawSTAR® CFT2 (Catalog #100-0650) offers a more standardized option to manual thawing.
+Although effective, manual thawing is also heavily operator-dependent, and small variations can significantly impact PBMC viability, function, and experimental reproducibility.
+ThawSTAR® CFT2 provides researchers with a more reproducible and GMP-compliant approach to PBMC thawing—ideal for applications in cell therapy, immune profiling, and multi-site studies where consistency is critical.

 How to Cryopreserve PBMCs with CryoStor® CS10